• Skip to primary navigation

 Miso dressing changes a boring salad into a delicious one and can make any meal more exciting.
 It's a great way to start incorporating more miso into your life.

-Miso Dressing drizzled from a fork onto a bowl of salmon, kale, mushrooms, carrots and brown rice
+Miso Dressing drizzled from a fork onto a bowl of salmon, kale, mushrooms, carrots, and brown rice.

 Final thoughts:

-Keeping a jar of this homemade miso sauce in the fridge will make you so happy.
+Keeping a jar of this homemade ginger miso sauce in the fridge will make you so happy.
 Serve it on almost anything to keep your dishes from being boring.
-You can use it as a sauce, as a dressing, or even as a marinade.

 MORE MISO RECIPES YOU'LL LOVE: